conda/ceps/cep-releases.md

 ## Motivation

-Remove ambiguity/maintainer guesswork of when and what warrants a release.
+Our goal with this CEP is to remove ambiguity/maintainer guesswork of when and what warrants a release.

 ## Backwards Compatibility

 Adopting this release schedule does not break any existing processes or schemes.

-We will entirely sidestep and avoid any confusion regarding years of rumored changes slated to be included in a `conda` 5 release since we won't even attain a 5 release with this new scheme.
-This is not to say that these desired changes wont occur, but rather that its unrealistic for all of these changes to be successfully (and safely) rolled out in a single release.
+We will eliminate confusion regarding years of rumored changes slated for a `conda 5.0` release since we will skip from `conda 4.13.0` to `conda 22.7.0`.
+Avoiding `conda 5.0` is not to say that these changes won't occur, but instead that it's unrealistic for these changes to be successfully (and safely) rolled out in a single release.

+Finally, since `SemVer` is semantically interchangeable with `CalVer` and we propose switching from version 4.13.0 to 22.7.0, both version parsing and version ordering will be unaffected.

 ## Alternatives

 1. Do nothing.
 Continue with ad hoc releases.
-    - Rejected for being too inconsistent and difficult for planning.
+    - Rejected for being too inconsistent and challenging for roadmap/planning purposes.
 2. Follow a monthly schedule.
     - Rejected for being too fast for maintainers and multi-user installs.
 3. Follow a quarterly schedule.